-The macaron is a much-loved French sweet delicacy, often eaten with coffee mid afternoon or as dessert.
-They are popular all over France (and abroad) but Cannes has some particularly wonderful macaron institutions.
-Here’s our guide to where macaron lovers can find the best.
+The macaron is a much-loved French delicacy, often eaten with coffee mid-afternoon or as a dessert.
+Macarons are popular all over France (and abroad) but Cannes has some particularly wonderful patisseries selling a range of different flavours.
+Here’s our guide to where to find the best.

-The word macaron comes from the Italian macarone, which means meringue.
-They are sort of like a round sweet sandwich of meringue, filled inside with buttercream – typically a fruit or chocolate flavour, but sometimes it can be savoury.
-They are treated as delicacies in France, and prepared and sold like works of art.
+The word macaron comes from the Italianmacarone, which means meringue.
+They are sweet, round meringue-like cakes filled with buttercream – typically a fruit or chocolate flavour, but the filling can also be savoury.
+Macarons are treated as delicacies in France and prepared – and sold – like works of art.

-Lenôtre (where Pelé trained) has its own patisserie branch in Cannes.
-It’s a Parisian chain founded by Gastron Lenôtre, who was apparently the inspiration behind the chef rat, Auguste Gusteau in Ratatouille.
-It offers just seven different flavours (passionfruit and chocolate, for example) but each are executed perfectly and come in handy tins that protect the macaron in transit.
+Lenôtre (where Jean-Luc Pelé trained) has a patisserie branch in Cannes.
+It’s a Parisian chain founded by Gaston Lenôtre, who was apparently the inspiration behind the chef rat, Auguste Gusteau, in the film Ratatouille.
+The patisserie offers just seven different flavours (passionfruit and chocolate, for example) but each is executed perfectly and comes in a handy tin to protect the macaron in transit.

-Ladurée is another Cannes institution that people adore.
-Macarons are gift wrapped with flair in an amazing variety of boxes and include traditional flavours such as fleur d’orange and pistachio.
+This Parisian patisserie chain is rumoured to have invented the macaron and is famed for its desserts.
+The branch in Cannes is very popular with locals and visitors alike.
+Macarons are gift wrapped with flair in an impressive variety of boxes and include traditional flavours such as fleur d’oranger (orange blossom) and pistachio.